David Sheldrick: Tsavo

 At the age of 28 in 1948, David Sheldrick became the founder Warden of Tsavo, Kenya's largest National Park.
 He had to deal with the problem of armed poachers, which he was forced to combat by utilizing staff from the Game Department and National Parks.
 He studied every facet of the elephants' lifestyle on the preserve, collecting data on their food sources, and, along with his wife, Daphne, rescuing and hand-rearing vulnerable elephants, rhinos and antelopes.

 Sheldrick helped to develop the Tsavo's infrastructure.
 There were no roads or buildings when he first arrived.
 He paved 1,087 kilometres of tourist all-weather roads, 853 miles of administrative roads and 287 kilometres of anti-poaching tracks.
 He also oversaw the construction of a concrete causeway across the Galana River.

 Legacy

 After Sheldrick's untimely death from a heart attack in 1977, aged 57, his widow, Daphne Sheldrick (Dame Daphne Sheldrick), established the David Sheldrick Wildlife Trust (now known as the Sheldrick Wildlife Trust) in his memory.
 Among other activities the trust runs a Nursery for orphaned elephants and other animals in Nairobi National Park.

-The 21 meter-high Sheldrick Falls in Shimba Hills National Reserve were named after, Sheldrick.
+The 21 meter-high Sheldrick Falls in Shimba Hills National Reserve were named after him.
 Sheldrick's reed frog (Hyperolius sheldricki) is named in his honour.